Reviews You Can Rely On

 Read more: La Sportiva Bushido III review

 We've tested the previous version of this shoe, the Bushido II, as well.
-It doesn't have nearly the impressive traction as this latest version does and isn't quite as comfortable.
+It doesn't have nearly the impressive traction as version III does and isn't quite as comfortable.
 It's still a pretty solid shoe, though, and for a past-season sale price, it could be a solid choice for you.

 Credit: Ally Arcuri